ubffm/deromanize/README.rst

   front:
     base: null
-    groups: some groups here...
+    groups: some groups here

 You can, of course, use any other key as your base and get into some rather sophisticated composition if you wish.

 Creating a TransKey Instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Given this profile_, let's start building our TransKey instance.

 .. code:: python